autoplot/documentation/javadoc/org/das2/qds/RecordIterator.md

+# org.das2.qds.RecordIterator

-# org.das2.qds.RecordIteratorMake any QDataSet into a table, then iterate over the records.
-This
- was introduced to support the first Autoplot HAPI server, but will be useful elsewhere.
+Make any QDataSet into a table, then iterate over the records.
+This was introduced to support the first Autoplot HAPI server, but will be useful elsewhere.

-RecordIterator( QDataSet src ) set up the iterator.
+# RecordIterator( QDataSet src )
+set up the iterator.
 If the src is rank 1 with a DEPEND_0, then the two are bundled together.